aliceohly/splunk-server-composer/README.md

 - Material-UI (MUI) for UI components and styling
 - Jest and React Testing Library for unit testing
 - Create React App for project setup and build tools
-- TypeScript for static type checking and improved code quality

 ## Getting Started